zhuoran-wei/zhuoran-wei/README.md

 <img src="photo-wzr.jpg" alt="photo" width="200"/>

-I am Zhuoran Wei, a master's student at the Institute of Parallel and Distributed Systems (IPADS), Shanghai Jiao Tong University.
+I am Zhuoran Wei, a graduate from Institute of Parallel and Distributed Systems (IPADS), Shanghai Jiao Tong University.
-Currently, I am working on the application of formal verification in database systems under the supervision of [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang).
+During my master's studies, I worked on the application of formal verification in database systems under the supervision of [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang).

 # Projects

+## SQLDriller

+SQLDriller is an automated detection and fixing tool for inconsistencies in text-to-SQL datasets, thus improving their quality.
+I participated in the implementation of the SQL equivalence checker and the evaluation of SQLDriller.

 ## SQLSolver